Magnetic hard-direction ordering in anisotropic Kondo systems: Reorientation in the infinitely narrow bandwidth limit

-{\it Reorientation in the infinitely narrow bandwidth limit.---} For the sake of completeness, we note here that we also observe magnetic reorientation in the less experimentally relevant limit of an infinitely narrow band ($\Lambda \rightarrow 0$), where it suffices to look at a single electron site coupled to the impurity.
-By exactly diagonalising the Hamiltonian and calculating the total susceptibilities, we have observed magnetic re-orientation in single channel Kondo models with integer spins $S$ and easy-plane anisotropy.
+For the sake of completeness, we note here that we also observe magnetic reorientation in the less experimentally relevant limit of an infinitely narrow band ($\Lambda \rightarrow 0$), where it suffices to look at a single electron site coupled to the impurity.
+In the case $S=1$ this results in the Hamiltonian

+where for simplicity we keep the Kondo coupling $g=g_\gamma$ to be isotropic.
+The Hilbert space contains a total of 12 states, and since the Hamiltonian conserves the total spin, the $12\times12$ matrix is block-diagonal and the largest matrices to be diagonalized are two $2\times2$ matrices which can be done by hand.
+From the eigenstates $|i\rangle$ and corresponding energies $E_i$, it is straightforward to compute the total susceptibilities along different directions,